mwdata-science/website/content/_index.md

 In the lead-up to the **Data Science Bootcamp**, a week of tutorials in Python and Data Science took place, the **Python Week of Code**.

-This website is now archived but we would like to share a few results.
+This website is now archived: You can find all the original contents, and we have added a recap of the event, which you can read below ⬇️.

 ## Organizers: Look-back at 2021